 Building out a content process helps a team, no matter the size, align on roles and responsibilities.
 It is also the glue to help the team take ownership of their work and be accountable.
-A creative brief will help scope out and align on the deliverable and approval process at the pre-production stage, and brand and writing guidelines (AMA, NLM, etc.) can help enable 3rd party agencies to ramp up quickly.
+A creative brief will help scope out and align on the deliverable and approval process at the pre-production stage, and brand and writing style guide (AMA, NLM, etc.) can help enable 3rd party agencies to ramp up quickly.
 Countless templates and tools are available to help you build a process that works for you.

 By mapping out the steps, you'll be on your way to building out a well-oiled content marketing machine.

 To maintain a steady publishing cadence, you'll need an editorial calendar.
 An organized content calendar is key to sticking to a budget scope and deadlines.
 Design your publishing cadence at least one quarter out or as determined in your content process, and leave enough runway to build in time to brainstorm ideas.